gnal2/gracelaryea.github.io/_publications/Econometrics_II.md

 Unveiling Hidden Connections in Stock Markets:Econometrics II Coursework Deep Dive
 ====

 In this group coursework for MQF, we'll embark on a journey to uncover intricate relationships within financial markets.
-Using OxMetrics9, we'll analyze a rich dataset of four daily stock price indices spanning two decades.
-Get ready to flex your econometrics muscles as we tackle these exciting challenges:

 The coursework outlines five key tasks for students to complete: